ctrlcctrlv/mturk-python/README.md

 Read the official mTurk API docs [here](http://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/Welcome.html).

+**Configuration**

-**Your configuration file, passed as a dict to MechanicalTurk or saved in mturkconfig.json**
+The configuration settings can be passed as a dict to the `MechanicalTurk` constructor or saved in `mturkconfig.json` in the current working directory.

+If you want to use a different name (or path), you can also specify that for the constructor: `mturk.MechanicalTurk(config_file='different_config_name.json')`

 `stdout_log` enables the requests log of each request made to mTurk. `verify_mturk_ssl` verifies mTurk's SSL certificate.
 This should be left `true` in most cases, but according to bug reports it's broken on some operating systems.